-I find that the older I get, the more thought I put into to what presents I give to my close ones.
+I find that the older I get, the more thought I put into he presents I buy.
 I’ve also dramatically reduced the amount of presents I’ve been giving in the past few years.
-Going a tad more minimalistic and asking family members what they’d like as a gift is a good idea to make sure you’re not getting them something they don’t want or need.
-Similarly, telling people what you need or want will reduce the chances of tat gathering dust in a dark corner.
+Going a tad more minimalistic and asking family members what they’d like as a gift is always a good idea.
+What’s the point of getting people things they don’t need or want?
+Similarly, telling people what you need or want will reduce the chances of tat gathering dust in a corner.
 Read on for a list of eco-conscious gifts.

 I honestly don’t think it wouldn’t be realistic or sustainable to change everything.
-It would be like swapping a lifetime of microwave meals for a carefully planned healthy meal plan overnight.
-Reducing waste and buying ethical presents is a small step towards a less wasteful way of life, and if done little by little, it will happen eventually and we won’t look back.
+Reducing waste and buying ethical presents is a small step towards a less wasteful way of life.
+If done little by little, it will happen eventually and we won’t look back.
 We’ll also build on our new habits rather than reverting to our wasteful ways and educate the next generation.

-To make sure Christmas and birthdays still feel really special and abundant, I think it’s a nice idea to go for four presents for each of my children: a book, something to wear, something they need as well as something they want.
-That way, they’re still getting a few gifts, but instead of just plastic-heavy gifts, they get more meaningful presents and things they actually need.
+To ensure Christmas and birthdays still feel really special and abundant, I tend to get four presents for each child.
+They each get a book, something to wear, something they need and something they want.
+That way, they’re still getting a few gifts.
+Instead of the latest craze, they get more meaningful presents and things they actually need.
 I’ve been doing that for years.
 I first spotted the idea on Pinterest and I’ve never looked back.

 Eco-friendly Gifts for Children

 I absolutely love the entire Happy Cloud collection by Rex London.
 I want it all (for me!).
-This little tray, made from naturally strong bamboo fibre, gets used all the time at home, for pretend café role play, cinema parties or when we have hot chocolate in the living room (it’s saved a fair few spills!).
+This little tray is made from naturally strong bamboo fibre.
+The children use it all the time, for pretend café role play, cinema parties or when we have hot chocolate (perfect for saving spills!).

-These gorgeous jute sacks are going to get used every year!
+We use these gorgeous jute sacks every year!
 They are designed and printed by Harrow & Green in their studio in London.
-They’re so large (80cm x 50cm) I can fit the children’s presents in them when we travel to France and they’re beautifully finished.
-What’s more, they take no space when they’re folded.
+They’re so large (80cm x 50cm) I can fit all of my children’s presents in them when we travel to France.
+They’re beautifully made and take no space when they’re folded.